RichardLitt/low-resource-languages/README.md

 _sqi :: shqip_

 * [out-of-copyright-albanian-authors ![GitHub stars](https://img.shields.io/github/stars/substack/out-of-copyright-albanian-authors.svg)](https://github.com/substack/out-of-copyright-albanian-authors) - authors scraped from the albanian language wikipedia who are out of copyright.
+* [Plis keyboard](http://plisi.org/tastiera/) - The Plis keyboard is a keyboard or computer keyboard layout for the Albanian language.
+* [spell checking](http://www.shkenca.org/k6i/index.html) - Here you find a collection of Albanian words and information about them.
+Aspell, Ispell, and MySpell are included.

 ## Alutiiq